 A beautifully natural area bustling with culture, cosmopolitan cities, market towns, restaurants and bars, West Yorkshire offers variety in its countless sites and attractions.
-Bradford's National Media Museum is one of the cities most popular attractions, with free entry and a devotion to radio, TV and film.
+Bradford’s National Science and Media Museum is one of the cities most popular attractions, with free entry and interactive galleries dedicated to the science and history of radio, TV and film.
 Charlotte, Emily and Anne Bronte wrote some of the greatest novels in the English language and a classical visit to the Bronte Parsonage Museum will fulfil your passion for literacy.

 Home to the Earl and Countess of Harewood, Harewood House is famous for its splendid collection of Chippendale furniture, exquisite Robert Adam interiors and diverse collection of paintings, from the Italian Renaissance to contemporary works.
 By contrast, Below Stairs you can relive the stories of the servants who worked here, or find out more about HRH Princess Mary, who lived here until 1965.
 But more than a great stately home Harewood is set in breathtaking landscapes and award winning gardens.
 With excellent café and shop facilities and generous group discounts and benefits it offers great value for groups.